Difficulty

 Pointing & jointing — pick by joint width

 The right jointing depends on how wide your gaps are.
-Tap an option to see the method.
+Tap a width and slab size to see the method and quantity.

 Brush-in jointing compound